Welcome, foolish mortals, to a post all about the iconic hitchhiking ghosts at Walt Disney World!

 If you look around the exterior of the Haunted Mansion you will find the tombstones of Erza, Gus and Phineas along with other Haunted Mansion characters.
 This was added in 2011.

 We love checking out all the comedic tombstones on the way into the ride!
 You will find some very funny ones – and it helps pass time in line.

-Also in 2011, the Hitchhiking Ghosts “mirror trick” was replaced with CGI animated characters.
+In 2011, the Hitchhiking Ghosts “mirror trick” was replaced with CGI animated characters.
 It gave the Ghosts more flexibility in interacting with the guests.

 At the end of the ride the ghosts now have the ability to take the riders heads off and blow them up like balloons!
 Yes, this sounds terrifying, but it isn’t nearly as bad as it sounds.